 “I don’t know how many they will eventually be, but we certainly don’t plan to stop at 10,” says Christina.
 “We just not ready to talk about the final number.
 Everything has its time.”
 She did mention 105 as an upper limit on her Instagram account, although she back-pedalled in a recent post.

-Christina was a single mum when she met the love of her life, who already had eight children, aged 12 to 34.
+Christina was a single mum when she met the love of her life.
 So it will not be just a blended family, but a saturated family.
 Taking care of 11 small children requires an army of helpers and constant oversight of the surrogate mothers.

 “The clinic in Batumi chooses surrogate mothers for us and takes full responsibility for the process,” Christina told the Russian website woman.ru.
 We are not personally acquainted with surrogate mothers and do not have direct contacts with them in order to avoid problems after pregnancy.
 All communication takes place through the clinic, we only monitor health indicators.”